nomidi/silverstripe-webp-image/README.md

 ## Usage
 - run `dev/build?flush=1`
-- This module "overwrites" `SilverStripe/Assets/Flysystem/PublicAssetAdapter_HTAccess.ss` to force Browser to load webp images like [css-tricks.com](https://css-tricks.com/using-webp-images/).
-If you're running other modules doing so like [`lerni/folderindex`](https://github.com/lerni/folderindex), you'll have to maintain your own version of it.
+- This module "overwrites" `SilverStripe/Assets/Flysystem/PublicAssetAdapter_HTAccess.ss` to force Browser to load webp images as described in the following link [css-tricks.com](https://css-tricks.com/using-webp-images/).
+If you're running other modules doing so like [`lerni/folderindex`](https://github.com/lerni/folderindex), you'll have to maintain your own version of this template in your project.
-- There is a task `dev/tasks/WebpImageGenerationTask` to generate WebP variants for all images (jpg/png) in assets (local assets store only).
-It 'll generate webp variants for all existing images.
+- There is a task `dev/tasks/WebpImageGenerationTask` to generate WebP variants for all jpg's & png's in assets (local assets store only).
 The task should run per CLI `php ./vendor/silverstripe/framework/cli-script.php dev/tasks/WebpImageGenerationTask` as it likely runs longer than `max_execution_time`.
 - Also there is `dev/tasks/WebpImagePurgeTask`.
-It'll remove all webP variants, if an original file (jpg/png) exists.
+This will remove all webP variants, if an original file could be found up on resize naming conventions.

 ## Test if webp is available
-Run `phpinfo()` and check if GD or imagick support `webp`.
+Run `phpinfo()` and check if GD or imagick supports `webp`.
 You also can check with the snippet below, to see if if webp is available with the installed GD Library.
-Copy this code into a `.php` file in your `root` folder and open the file in a browser.
+Copy this code into a `.php` file in your webroot and open it per browser.
 ```php
 <?php